The mixing time of the switch Markov chains: a unified approach: Applications of the unified method

 holds for any $B\in \mathcal{B}$. \end{lemma} \begin{proof} Equation~\eqref{eq:param} defines $B=(x_1,\sigma,R,w)$.
 Recall, that $(Z\triangle R)\triangle X\subseteq X\triangle Y$, so the bad entries ($+2$ and $-1$ values) in $\widehat M$ correspond to positions assigned to chords in $R$.
 Let $M$ be the symmetric submatrix of $\widehat M$ induced by the vertices of $C^k_r$ as rows and columns.
 We have two cases.

-\subsection{Case 1: \boldmath $\not\exists f\in R$ where $x_1\notin f$ and $f\notin E(C^k_r)$}
+\subsection{Case 1: \boldmath $\centernot{\exists} f\in R$ where $x_1\notin f$ and $f\notin E(C^k_r)$}

 All of the non 0--1 entries of $\widehat M$ are contained in $M$, in the rows and columns associated to $x_1$.
-Lemma~\ref{lemma:plustwominusone} and Assumption~\eqref{ass:u0} implies that we can use Lemma~\ref{lemma:removingplustwos} to remove the $+2$'s from $\widehat M$ with at most two switches.
+Since $Z$ is an intermediate realization of the switch sequence from $G^k_r$ to $G^k_{r+1}$, the degree sequence of $Z[V(C^k_r)]$ is equal to the degree sequence of $G^k_r[V(C^k_r)]$.
+Therefore, Lemma~\ref{lemma:plustwominusone} and Assumption~\eqref{ass:u0} implies that we can use Lemma~\ref{lemma:removingplustwos} to remove the $+2$'s from $M$ with at most two switches.
+Hence the same applies to $\widehat M$.
 For each switch, the type-$(2)$ chord determines two vertices of the switch, thus there are $n^4$ ways to choose the at most two switches that eliminate the $+2$ entries.

 Let $\widehat M'$ be the matrix we get after applying the switches defined by Lemma~\ref{lemma:removingplustwos}.
 Either $\widehat M'$ is an adjacency matrix of a realization of $\bd$, or $\widehat M'$ contains $-1$ entries at positions associated to the chord $xy$.
 In the former case $\widehat M'\in \G(\bd)$, and in the latter $\widehat M'+A_{xy}+A_{yx}\in \G(\bd+\mathds{1}_x+\mathds{1}_y)$.